Akan people: Fragmentation and Rise of Regional Powers

 In the 17th century onward, the Dutch, British, Danes, and Brandenburgers, intensified their presence along the coast, competing for access to the inland Akan goldfields.
 In return, they supplied firearms, gunpowder, and textiles.
 Muskets quickly became important to state-building, and armed expansionism grew central to political survival across the region.

 Overtime states such as Akwamu, Denkyira, Akyem, and Assin grew as militarized powers.
 These polities began expanding territory, controlling trade routes, and asserting political control.
 European writings from this period began distinguishing Great Accany with Akyem in the east, and Little Accany with the Kingdom of Assin in the south of the goldfields.
 As warfare escalated and tribute networks collapsed, the cohesion of the Akan heartland fractured.
 The late 17th century saw the rise of Denkyira and Akwamu as the most dominant states.
 As Akwamu rose as a major Akan power, it began expanding eastward under Ansa Sasraku and capturing Accra by 1681, turning it into a tributary while collecting rents from European forts.
 Denkyira, built on gold wealth and military conquest, imposed harsh demands on its tributaries under Boaponsem and laterNtim Gyakari, provoking widespread unrest.
-Its imperial control sparked the rise of Osei Tutu and the Kwaman coalition.
+Its imperial control sparked the rise of Osei Tutu and the Asante Empire.